On the universality of late-time ringdown tail: Introduction

 In this work, we focus on these late-time phenomena using a perturbative approach similar to~\cite{Leaver:1986gd,Leaver:1986vnb}, analyzing the Green function of the linearized problem in Fourier space, as done in~\cite{Andersson:1996cm}.
 We focus on the dominant decay behavior at very late times.
 In this regime, we demonstrate that the tails follow a universal power-law for a broad class of systems, including charged (and rotating, using a spherical-harmonics decomposition for the perturbations) BHs, different kinds of perturbations, exotic compact objects, extensions of General Relativity, and environmental effects.

 The independence of the tail decay on the spin of the perturbing field and on the possible presence of electric charge in the BH background was already suggested in~\cite{Gundlach:1993tp, Gundlach:1993tn} in the context of spherical collapse.
 Corrections to the effective potential have been investigated in the literature, for the first time by~\cite{Ching:1994bd} using the Born approximation to compute corrections on top of a purely centrifugal potential in terms of the tortoise coordinate.

-Here we show that the tail universality is much more easily described in terms of the large-distance behavior of the effective potential in the radial Schwarzschild coordinate.
-We provide an analytical proof that the tail fall-off is universal for any effective potential asymptotically decaying as $1/r^2$, (where $r$ is the Schwarzschild coordinate), while their power-law decay is different if the potential decays as $1/r^\alpha$ with $1<\alpha<2$.
-As we shall discuss, this result extends and revises some previous analyses~\cite{Ching:1994bd}.